 Year 1: Integrative Frameworks: Technology, Environment and Society I/II

 This required, two-semester course involves a combination of lectures, workshops, case studies, and classroom exercises, covering a range of topics that include: design thinking, system thinking, manufacturing operations, business strategy, industry architecture, government policy regulation, intellectual property and patents, ethics, and leadership.

 Year 1: Collaborative Design Engineering Studio I/II

-This two-semester sequence involves the entire student cohort collaborating on a real-world, multidisciplinary, complex problem.
-Students work directly with stakeholders and spend time outside the classroom doing field studies.
-Students learn how to understand the architecture of a complex problem domain, acquire compelling data visualization skills, learn techniques for numerical modeling both on the system as well as the small object scale, and understand how to synthesize work on multiple scales.
+This two-semester sequence involves the entire student cohort collaborating on a real-world, multidisciplinary, complex domain.
+Each year we commit to a single domain - examples provided below - within which students have ample freedom to identify problems they are passionate about.
+Students are guided to engage with stakeholders and spend time outside the classroom doing field studies.
+Students learn how to understand the architecture of a complex problem domain, acquire compelling data visualization skills, get exposure to techniques for numerical modeling both on the system as well as the small object scale, and understand how to synthesize work on multiple scales.
 The goal is to teach methods for developing and prototyping innovative solutions, and present them in practical settings among peers and visiting professionals.
 Skill workshops throughout the first semester create a common toolbox from which students can work.